This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 I love it when I get to share a little more of my Granny with you guys.
 Over time, I’ve realized that our family’s Christmas stories are some of my favorites here on the blog.
 And, they make me feel more connected to her to look at her handwritten recipes, especially around the holidays.

-The way they’re served is a lot like when you make brownies, in that you eventually find a preference for the outer pieces (with that slightly more baked edge) or the inner ones.
+The way they’re served is a lot like when you make brownies, in that you eventually find a preference for the outer pieces (with that slightly more baked edge on the crust) or the inner ones.
 I’m strongly in favor of the inner pieces, but to each their own.
 Onto the recipe…

 - Prep Time: 15 min